 The residencies provide advanced clinical training in complex case management, allowing recent graduates to increase their scope and depth of clinical knowledge, experience and acumen.
 Residents are mentored by senior VA chiropractors who are national leaders in integrated chiropractic practice.
 These clinicians share their expertise in patient care, academics and research to provide a robust educational experience.

 These hospital-based training programs expand the residents’ ability to collaborate with other healthcare professionals in team care, as trainees learn with and from other healthcare providers during interdisciplinary rotations.
 Residents develop their knowledge of hospital practice, policies and procedures, and are better prepared for future positions in VA, other healthcare systems, and/or academic settings.

-Training takes place at the individual VA facility, and may also include other sites such as the chiropractic school or other affiliated locations.
-For SCU our affiliation will be with the Greater Los Angeles Healthcare System.
+Training will take place at VAGLA, and may also include other sites such as SCU or other affiliated locations.

 Programs will be open to applicants who hold a DC degree from a CCE-accredited program.
 Applicants must have a current, full, active, and unrestricted chiropractic license in a State, Territory or Commonwealth of the United States, or in the District of Columbia, or be eligible for such licensure.
 Applicants must meet all VA employment requirements including United States citizenship, and Selective Service registration when applicable.

 Programs are full-time (40 hours/week) for 12 months.
 Additional weekly time may be needed for scholarly or other training activities.
 Programs run from July 1, 2015 to June 30, 2016.

 The minimum specific requirements the applicant must meet for residency consideration include the following: